 Gross Drinks: 13 Most Disgusting Drinks Ever Made

-This time we’ll take a world’s tour in an oozing adventure that will take your tasting buds for a spin.
-We will discover the man obsession for brewing masculine parts of animals in beer and that poop coffee is not the only poop beverage invented.
+Are you ready?
+This time we’ll take a world’s tour for a gut-wrenching adventure that will take your taste buds for a spin.
+We will discover the baffling obsession for brewing the masculine parts of animals in beer, and offer proof that poop coffee is not the only poop beverage invented.
+You’ve been warned, so let’s get into it!

 1. Stag Semen Beer – New Zealand